Rational approximations to the zeta function: Introduction

 It is immediate that the $m^{th}$ ratio interpolates $\zeta$ at the points $0,-1,-2,\ldots,1-m$ and has a simple pole with residue 1 at $s=1$.
-We shall show that the sequence converges locally uniformly to $\zeta$, at least to the right of the line $\{s: \Re s =0 \}$, (with the obvious convention at $s=1$).
-The numerators (and denominators) of these rational functions can be expressed as characteristic polynomials of matrices that are on the face of it very simple.
+We shall show that the numerators (and denominators) of these rational functions can be expressed as characteristic polynomials of matrices that are on the face of it very simple.
 One way to state this is that the numerator of the $m^{th}$ function is the determinant of

+The real content of the Riemann hypothesis is that $\zeta$ has no zeroes to the {\em right} of the critical line.
+The customary formulation is equivalent by virtue of the functional equation proved by Riemann.
+In order to show that a holomorphic function has no zeroes in (say) a half-plane it suffices to express the function as a locally uniform limit of holomorphic functions with no zeroes there.

 As a consequence, the Riemann hypothesis can be restated as what looks like a rather conventional spectral problem: to show that the spectra of certain matrices stay to the left of the critical line, at least asymptotically as $m \rightarrow \infty$.
 Needless to say, I spent some time thinking about this problem without success but am {\em certain} that I have not exhausted the possible lines of attack.
 Even if the simplicity of these matrices is indeed an illusion, as one would expect, there are concrete reasons to think that these rational approximations to zeta might be useful for estimating the size of zeta, in the sense of the Lindel\"{o}f hypothesis: see for example the book of Patterson \cite{Pat}.